Power Down: Your Guide to Staying Safe When the Lights Go Out

 satellite image of a hurricane

-Hurricane season is upon us, and while Connecticut is not as frequently affected by hurricanes as some southern coastal areas, it is not immune to the potential impacts of these powerful storms.
-To ensure the safety and well-being of yourself and your loved ones during hurricane season, it’s crucial to be prepared.
-Here are some essential tips for Connecticut residents to stay safe and be prepared in the event a hurricane impacts Southeastern Connecticut.
+Hurricane season is here, and while Connecticut is not as frequently affected by hurricanes as many southern coastal areas, it is not immune to the potential impacts of these powerful storms.
+To ensure the safety and well-being of yourself and your loved ones during hurricane season, it’s important to be prepared.
+Here are some valuable tips for Connecticut residents to stay safe and be prepared in the event a hurricane impacts Southeastern Connecticut.

 Stay Informed